Virtual reality applications: VR Usage In Medical Fields

-Military
+Military training

-In 1982 Thomas A. Furness III presented the United States Air Force with a working model of his virtual flight simulator, the Visually Coupled Airborne Systems Simulator (VCASS).
+In 1982, Thomas A. Furness III presented the United States Air Force with a working model of his virtual flight simulator, the Visually Coupled Airborne Systems Simulator (VCASS).
 The second phase of his project, which he called the "Super Cockpit", added high-resolution (for the time) graphics and a responsive display.
 The United Kingdom has been using VR in military training since the 1980s.
 The United States military announced the Dismounted Soldier Training System in 2012.
 It was cited as the first fully immersive military VR training system.

-Virtual training environments have been claimed to increase realism while minimizing cost, e.g., by saving ammunition.
+Virtual training environments have been claimed to increase realism while minimizing costs, for example, by saving ammunition.
 In 2016, researchers at the U.S. Army Research Laboratory reported that instructor feedback is necessary for virtual training.
 Virtual training has been used for combined arms training and instructing soldiers to learn when to shoot.

 Military programs such as Battle Command Knowledge Systems (BCKS) and Advanced Soldier Sensor Information and Technology (ASSIST) were intended to assist the development of virtual technology.
 Described goals of the ASSIST initiative were to develop software and wearable sensors for soldiers to improve battlefield awareness and data collection.
 Researchers stated that these programs would allow the soldier to update their virtual environment as conditions change.
 Virtual Battlespace 3 (VBS3, successor to the earlier versions named VBS1 and VBS2) is a widely used military training solution adapted from a commercial off the shelf product.
 Live, Virtual, Constructive – Integrated Architecture (LVC-IA) is a U.S. military technology that allows for multiple training systems to work together to create an integrated training environment.
 Reported primary uses of the LVC-IA were live training, virtual training, and constructive training.
 In 2014, the LVC-IA version 1.3 included VBS3.